boazbk/tcs/lec_03a_computing_every_function.md

 In this chapter we focus on the _straight-line programming language_ view of our computational models, and specifically  the NAND-CIRC programming language.
 This is because many of the syntactic sugar transformations we present are easiest to think about in terms of applying "search and replace" operations to the source code of a program.
 However,  by [equivalencemodelsthm](){.ref}, all of our results hold equally well for other models including the standard model Boolean circuits that use the AND, OR, NOT operations.

+In particular, we can use similar transformations to show that augmenting our circuit model with additional gates does not change its computational power.
 :::